-The timestamps at the bottom of the slider control display the current time in the map.
-Each timestamp corresponds to a slider control.
+The time stamps at the bottom of the slider control display the current time in the map.
+Each time stamp corresponds to a slider control.
 When both controls are active, the map time is represented as a time extent or the time between the start time control and the end time control.
-If either the start time or end time control is disabled, its corresponding timestamp will not show.
-This indicates that the map time is either all time before or all time after the given timestamp.
-When time is disabled in the map, no timestamps display.
+If either the start time or end time control is disabled, its corresponding time stamp does not appear.
+This indicates that the map time is either all time before or all time after the given time stamp.
+When time is disabled in the map, no time stamps appear.

-The timestamps above the slider bar show the time extent of the time slider.
-The time extent of the slider can be modified by dragging the slider controls beyond the extent of the time slider, clicking the full time extent command, or rotating the wheel button over the time slider to zoom in and out.
+The time stamps above the slider bar show the time extent of the time slider.
+You can modify the time extent of the slider by dragging the slider controls beyond the extent of the time slider, clicking the full time extent command, or rotating the wheel button over the time slider to zoom in and out.

 Layer time extent